WRECK-d/wreckd-website/content/fixtures/wreckd200/index.md

 Checkpoints to prove you've been where you need to go.

-Tracking mandatory and also the responsibility of participants (share your dot) Route finding also your problem as is a strategy.
+Tracking mandatory and also the responsibility of participants (share your dot) Route finding also your problem; as is a strategy.

 Cut-off: 60 hours?
 Definitely be 200 miles or your money back!

 Glory to all finishers.

+taking eoi.
+tentative start time Friday 18th (late evening) cost tbc <$70